operezol/nodejs-notes/README.md

 ```
 npm init
 ```

+#### Add packages to package.json with npm

 Later packages can be added within the file package.json with the following command.

 ```
 npm install packageName --save
 ```

+#### get, set configurations to package.json with npm

-All configurations within the package.json file can be edited and subsequently consulted through npm for their pair of setters and getters.
+All configurations within the package.json file can be edited, consulted, or deleted through npm for their pair of setters and getters.

 ```
 npm set init-author-name 'operezol'
 npm get init-author-name
+npm config delete init-author-name
 ```

 ### Install nodeunit with npm for to unit testing